Manar-Hefnawy/pdsnd_github/README.md

 *counts of each user type
 *counts of each gender
 *earliest, most recent, most common year of birth
+## Software used in the Project
+*Python 3, NumPy, and pandas installed using Anaconda *Atom Text Editor
+*Git Bash Terminal

 ## Credits
 *Lessons in the Udacity's Programming For Data Science Nanodegree